glen9527/Java-8-Lambdas-zh/docs/ch9.md

 We could take the blocking get calls and drag them down into the execution body of lookupTracks and lookupArtists.
 This would solve the problem, but would also result in uglier code and an inability to reuse credentials between multiple calls.

-Both lookup actions don’t need to wait for both login actions Figure 9-3.
-Both lookup actions don’t need to wait for both login actions
+<Figures figure="9-3">Both lookup actions don’t need to wait for both login actions</Figures>

 What we really want here is a way of acting on the result of a Future, without having to make a blocking get call.
 We want to combine a Future with a callback.